quicwg/multipath/draft-ietf-quic-multipath.md

 of a path, but it can validate a new path created by a client.
 A new path can only be used once the associated 4-tuple has been validated by ensuring that the peer is able to receive packets at that address (see {{Section 8 of QUIC-TRANSPORT}}).
-The Destination Connection ID is used to associate a packet to a packet number space that is used on a valid path.
-Further, the sequence number of Destination Connection ID is used as numerical identifier in control frames.
-E.g. an endpoint sends a PATH_ABANDON frame to request its peer to abandon the path on which the sender uses the Destination Connection ID with the sequence number contained in the PATH_ABANDON frame.
+The Path Identifier of the Destination Connection ID is used to associate a packet to a packet number space that is used on a valid path.
+Further, the
+Path Identifier of Destination Connection ID is used as numerical identifier in control frames.
+E.g. an endpoint sends a PATH_ABANDON frame to request its peer to abandon the path on which the sender uses the Path Identifier contained in the PATH_ABANDON frame.

 In addition to these core features, an application using Multipath QUIC will typically need additional algorithms to handle the number of active paths and how they are used to